SunLiveMatrix/upfront/matrix/gnu/lib/perl5/cpan/CPAN-Meta-YAML/t/README.md

 * yaml-roundtrip: test that a YAML string loads to an expected perl data structure; also tests that the perl data can be dumped and loaded back;

-* dump-error: test that certain perl data trigger expected errors
+* dump-Args: test that certain perl data trigger expected Argss

-* load-error: test that certain YAML strings trigger expected errors
+* load-Args: test that certain YAML strings trigger expected Argss

 All .tml files in a t/tml-local directory must have the TestML test points required by the corresponding test functions defined